You've probably heard of APIs, but could you explain to someone else what they are?

 and}

-open and close a collection of property-value pairs.
-This is also called an object.
+open and close a collection of key-value pairs.
+This is also called anobject.

-- The property and value are both wrapped in quotation marks
+The key and value are both wrapped in quotation marks

 2. Value Types